 Let’s come one step further.
 Let’s move in data analysis part.

+By using the same formula you can calculate weighted moving average as well.
 Download this data table from here to follow along.

 If you check above snapshot in cell D4 you have the moving average for Jan, Feb, and Mar.

 So, the thing is every time when you move to a new month you will get the moving average including current month and last two months.